Babies like to put toys in their mouth. They chew, bite and munch on their toys. Why do babies like teethers so much?

 Always supervise a baby while they are using a teether.
 While choosing a teether, look for a teether that the baby will be able to hold and safely put in their mouth.
-A teether that is to big or too small, could be a safety hazard.
+A teether that is too big or too small could be a safety hazard.

 Do not use items that are not meant to be teethers as a toy, especially toys that have small parts that could fall off and be a choking hazard.

 Do not buy used teethers used.
-Lots of toy safety standards have changed over the years as companies create new toys that are designed to go into baby's mouth that are manufactured from safer materials that will not expose a baby to harsh, toxic chemicals.
+Lots of toy safety standards have changed over the years as companies create new toys that are designed to go into baby's mouth.
+These are manufactured from safer materials that will not expose a baby to harsh, toxic chemicals.
 Consider buying new teethers with each baby.